Jobs in sport and exercise science – 9 to consider

-With the exercise and sport science industry only getting bigger, and an ageing population looking to get the most out of life, there’s never been a better time to consider jobs in sport and exercise.
+With the exercise and sports science industry continuing to grow, and an ageing population seeking to make the most of life, there has never been a better time to consider a career in sport and exercise.
 You could even pursue a career in sports media if that’s up your alley – and that’s our brand new major in our bachelor’s from 2025!

 Here are a few ideas to get you started.